 A beginners' mp3 course in modern Icelandic

-This is an experimental eight-hour beginners' Icelandic course, based on Alaric's experiences living in Iceland in 2010, and of learning French through the self-teaching course by Michel Thomas.
-It's quite rough and ready, certainly not complete, and may contain one or two mistakes.
-But Alaric hopes that it nonetheless provides a confidence-building and efficient way to get started with Icelandic--and to get towards the point where you can say enough to Icelanders in their own language that they will talk back to you in it, giving you a chance to get better.
-Alaric also hopes that it's a good way to get started on learning Old Icelandic.
+This is a sixteen-hour beginners' Icelandic mp3 course, developed for Icelandic teaching at the University of Leeds and inspired by the self-teaching methods associated with Michel Thomas.
+It's not perfect, and may contain one or two mistakes.
+But it hopefully provides a confidence-building and efficient way to get started with Icelandic--and to get towards the point where you can say enough to Icelanders in their own language that they will talk back to you in it, giving you a chance to get better.
+Alaric also thinks that it's a good way to get started on learning Old Icelandic.

 Some other suggested resources

-This is just a bit of a grab-bag of material which Alaric finds useful in teaching modern Icelandic language and culture, with a bias to stuff that's available free online and in English translation.
+This is just a bit of a grab-bag of material which Alaric has at some time found useful in teaching modern Icelandic language and culture, with a bias to stuff that's available free online and in English translation.
 Some of the URLs for videos are liable to prove unstable so may not be up to date--but if something's disappeared from one site, it's probably appeared on another (try the Google video advanced search option).

 These documentaries are good introductions to current Icelandic popular music--and other aspects of culture.